limegimlet/covid_dataviz/curfews.md

-# Curfews: are they working?
+# Curfews: why some but not others?

 The national health emergency declared on October 14 triggered several new restrictions.